akongnwi02/corlang-core/ReadMe.md

 ## Deployment Guide

-## I Clone the project and checkout develop branch
+## I. Clone the project and checkout develop branch

 ## II.
 Installing Docker and Docker-compose